TPPIDev/TestPackPleaseIgnore/README.md

 To get the pack, enter the code __MegaSharkPunch__ into the FTB private packs option.

-This pack runs best with at least 2.5 GB memory, and 256 MB of permgen.
+Clients: This pack runs best with at least 2.5 GB memory, and 256 MB of permgen.
 Permgen is automatically set by the FTB launcher, but to set the permgen in a different launcher add the following java parameter: __-XX:PermSize=256M__

+Servers: The server download comes with recommended Java arguments.
+Those were used when initially testing this pack before it released, and it worked great.
+You may need to allocate more RAM if you have lots of concurrent players online.
+Never try and allocate too much, Java hates that.

 When you enter a new world, our book, like the Tinker’s Construct one, will show up in your inventory. ___Read it!___